 - Best For – Modern Contemporary feel

 Not Far behind the Grand is the Best Western Premier.
-The feel here is far more contemporary, if mounted stag heads are not your thing then the more modern fell here will suit you far better.
+The feel here is far more contemporary, if mounted stag heads are not your thing then the more modern feel here will suit you far better.
 But apart from the general aesthetics, there is little to choose between this and the Grand Hotel.
-There are two pools (indoor and outdoor), Fitness suite, a host of restaurants and bars, and everything you need to relax away from the Canyon.
-We are not sure why anyone would use a gym when one of nature’s finest fitness suites is right on your doorstep, but hey we are all different.
+There are two pools (indoor and outdoor), a Fitness Suite, a host of restaurants and bars, and everything you need to relax away from the Canyon.
+We are not sure why anyone would use a gym when one of nature’s finest fitness suites is right on your doorstep, but hey, we are all different.

 - Location – Tusayan